lxc/incus/doc/howto/instances_create.md

 ### Launch an application container

-To launch an application (OCI) container, you first need to add an image registry:
+To launch an application (OCI) container, you first need to add an OCI compliant image registry.

-    incus remote add oci-docker https://docker.io --protocol=oci
+See {ref}`images-remote` for instructions.

-And then can launch a container from one of its images:
+Then you can launch a container from one of its images:

     incus launch oci-docker:hello-world --ephemeral --console